MyIntervals/PHP-CSS-Parser/docs/API-and-deprecation-policy.md

 When we change some code from public to `@internal` in a release, the first release that might change that code in a breaking way will be the next major release after that.
 This will allow you to change your code accordingly.
+We'll also add since which version the code is internal.

 For example, we might mark some code as `@internal` in version 8.7.0.
 The first version that possibly changes this code in a breaking way will then be version